-In lieu of monthly meditation practice sessions at Windward Buddhist Temple, which is temporarily closed due to COVID-19, we are offering Zoom Meditation on every 4th Saturday at 10:00 to 11:00am.
+In lieu of in-person meditation practice sessions at Windward Buddhist Temple, which is temporarily closed due to COVID-19, we are offering Zoom Meditation on every 4th Saturday at 10:00 to 11:00am.
 We offer guided Tibetan style meditations, alternating with Shamatha, Tonglen, and Heart Sutra.

 After meditation practice, we meet at 11:00 to 12:00 for Virtual Coffee.
 Meet new people, chat about what's on our minds and how our practice might help us cope with these difficult times.

 Please click on the Meetup logo below to sign up for either or both meetings.
 Anyone from Hawaii is welcome.
 Any questions, please contact firstname.lastname@example.org

 Virtual meditation practices are also offered on multiple days and in three time zones by Katogcholing, our parent sangha.
 Visit webitate.katogcholing.com for details.

 When we reflect on the situation of living beings, we see that all beings are searching for happiness and trying to avoid suffering.
 All of our activities are directed toward that purpose.
 We focus on the external world, on objects outside ourselves, and hope to find genuine happiness there.
 But if we depend only on our external circumstances for happiness, we find that they don’t last.
 Their nature is to change.
 We can find some temporary happiness in the external world, but it’s not long-lasting or genuine.

 We can find a genuine sense of peace and well-being within ourselves.
 Peace comes about when our thoughts begin to calm down.
 Only through working with ourselves, with our mind, can we find peace.
 It’s not something to be bought in the marketplace.